 Diseases like diabetes, heart diseases, asthma, even cancer have one thing in common – there is a cure, therefore there’s hope.

-When it comes to chronic illnesses such as endometriosis, fibromyalgia, or ME/CFS – there is no cure!
+When it comes to chronic illnesses such as endometriosis or fibromyalgia, there is no cure!

 People with “invisible illness” experience a lot of pain, fatigue, and discomfort but their suffering isn’t often seen as real.